Ermanno Olmi: Legacy

-From January 10 to February 28, 2019, the Austrian Film Museum conducted a complete retrospective of Olmi's work (excluding only his short films) - together with the films of Federico Fellini - in collaboration with the Cineteca Nazionale and the "Istituto Italiano di Cultura di Vienna".
+Olmi has been the subject of many retrospectives.
+In 2019, the Austrian Film Museum conducted a complete retrospective of Olmi's work (excluding only his short films) – together with the films of Federico Fellini – in collaboration with the Cineteca Nazionale and the "Istituto Italiano di Cultura di Vienna".

-Also in 2019, Film at Lincoln Center honored Olmi with a two-week retrospective, from June 14 to 26.
+Also in 2019, Film at Lincoln Center honored Olmi with a two-week retrospective.
 The series was co-produced by Istituto Luce Cinecittà and presented in association with the Ministry of Culture of Italy.
-The films then traveled to Cleveland, where the Cleveland Institute of Art Cinematheque hosted a seven-part retrospective, from July 6 to August 17, 2019.
+The films then traveled to Cleveland, where the Cleveland Institute of Art Cinematheque hosted a seven-part retrospective.